York13Pud/python-fast-api/notes.md

 UPDATE products SET on_sale=true WHERE id > 6  RETURNING id, name, price, on_sale;
 ```

+### Composite Keys.

+This is a primary key that spans multiple columns.
+For example, post_id and user_id can compose a composite key for a likes table to stop a user from liking a post more than once.

 ### Psycopg2.

 Psycopg2 (or Psycopg3) is a driver to allow Python to interact with a PostgreSQL database by using standard SQL commands, just like you normally would with say pgAdmin or the pgsql CLI.